LearnLink Blog

 4. Sensory Hunt – Find things that are 'cold,' 'smooth,' or 'loud' around the house.
 Use touch and sound.

-7–10Use a variety of adjectives and simple adverbs.1.
+7–10Use many adjectives and simple adverbs.1.
 'Adjective Swap' Game – Write a simple sentence like 'The house is big.'
 Ask for other words for 'big' (e.g., 'huge,' 'tiny').
 Do this on paper cards.

 2. 'Action Adverbs' – Act out actions (run, jump, sing).
 Ask others to describe 'how' (e.g., 'He ran quickly,' 'She sang loudly').